 - Giclee prints – No bleed required (please allow a tolerance of up to 2mm less than your ordered size in width and height as all prints are hand cut).

 - Frame Prints - 5-10mm of bleed on the face of the frame.

-If you’re not using our upload system, make sure you save your file at the size you’d like us to print it at with the relevant bleed.
+If you’re not using our upload system, save your file at the size you’d like us to print it with the relevant bleed.
 Our prices are based on print-ready images, but we can set up files that need extra work for £3 - £5 per image.
-Make sure your files are print ready by following the instructions above or contact us for more information.
+Make sure your files are print-ready by following the instructions above or contact us for more information.